Sarbjit Cheema

-Sarbjit Singh Cheema is an Indian-Canadian singer and actor who associated with Punjabi language music and films.
+Sarbjit Singh Cheema is an Indian-Canadian singer and actor who associated with Punjabi music and films.
 He made his singing debut with the album Yaar Nachde and He started his film career with Pind Di Kurhi.

 Early life

-Sarbjit Singh Cheema was born in the Jalandhar district of Punjab, India into a Punjabi Jatt-Sikh family of Cheema clan.
+Sarbjit Singh Cheema was born in the Jalandhar district of Punjab, India.
 He moved to Canada in 1989.

 Career

 Cheema's most successful album was "Chandigarh Shaher Di Kuddi".
 He has performed in the rock genre with Boliyan and Gidha Beats.
 His Punjabi song Rangla Punjab, from his album Mela Vekhdiye Mutiyare, was released in 1996.
 Many times his albums' music was produced by musician Sukhpal Sukh and Atul Sharma.
 Now he is working with musician Aman Hayer.
 He has sung many Boliyan in his albums.
 Cheema Has two religious albums.
 He has 12 studio albums.
-His new album "Indian Sardari" Is due to release in October 2016.
+His new album "Indian Sardari" was scheduled to release in October 2016.